Frequently Asked Questions

 AlphaVM alsways consumes 100% of the host CPU core, even if my OpenVMS/Tru64 is idle.
 Can AlphaVM release CPU on idle?

 AlphaVM-Pro can release the host CPU when the guest OS is idle.
 Just turn on the CPU idle option, which is off by default.
-In AlphaVM-Free this feature is not available.
+In AlphaVM-Basic this feature is not available.

 Can I use a terminal emulator other than PuTTY?